{{ image_alt:integrations-(sfconflict-dario-parall.ax-2019-10-21-16-38-01).jpg }}

 AML and KYC are often used as interchangeable terms, but they don’t have the same definition.
 AML, which stands for anti-money laundering, usually refers to the regulations, laws and measures in place to try and deter criminals by making it harder for them to disguise the proceeds of financial crime.

-Meanwhile, KYC – which stands for know your customer – is a series of checks that must be carried out as part of your risk-based approach to AML compliance.
 KYC and KYB (know your business) checks are often the first stage when onboarding a new potential client or customer, and they essentially verify the identity of an individual or business.

 AML is a complex, ever-evolving process, and your compliance measures must always reflect the most recent regulations – which can be imposed at a national or international level.